Category: Salads

 If you enjoy a good side salad like we do, you might consider trying some of my other recipes.
 These side salad recipes include:

 These and many other salads can be found in the Recipe Index, shown in the menu bar at the top of each blog post!
-I hope you will give this recipe for carrot salad a try, and as always, I trust you will enjoy the salad, as we did!
-Have a wonderful day!
+I hope you will give this recipe for carrot salad a try, and as always, I trust you will enjoy it, as much as we do!

 Facebook page: The Grateful Girl Cooks!